pomdtr/tweety/README.md

 # Wesh

-A shell for your browser.
+An integrated terminal for your browser.

 ![screenshot](./static/demo.png)